The Todo Noise Application

 Conclusion

-In this tutorial, you have learned an important pattern that soundworks aims to simplify: the ability of simply creating remote control and monitoring of clients through the shared states.
-Along the way, you have learned how to create a reusable Web Component using the Lit library.
+In this tutorial, you have learned an important pattern that soundworks aims to simplify: the ability to simply create remote control and monitoring of clients through shared state instances.
+Along the way, you also learned how to create a reusable Web Component using the Lit library.

-While the application purposely simplified important aspects of the application to focus on these points, a number of features could improved with simple modification to the structure.
+While the tutorial purposely simplified important aspects of the application to focus on these key points, a number of features could be improved with simple modifications to the structure.
 For example:

 - Improve the start / stop synth so that no click occurs when it is stopped.

-- Create more complex synthesizers with more complex audio chains and more parameters.
+- Create more complex synthesizers with more parameters and more complex audio chains.

-- Improve the master chain, e.g. use decibels for the master volume to make the slider behavior more natural, add low pass and high pass filters.
+- Improve the master chain, e.g. use decibels for the master volume to make the slider behavior more natural, add filters and reverbs.

 - etc.